Prvdnx/prvdnx/README.md

 - 🌱 Expanding my knowledge of C (and C++) for embedded systems and firmware development.
 - 👯 I’m open to collaborate on projects
 - 📫 Do not hesitate to reach out if you have any questions or suggestions.
-- ⚡ Fun fact: I'm something of a Cybersecurity enthusiast.
+- ⚡ Fun fact: I'm also something of a Cybersecurity enthusiast.

 <br><h2 align="center">💻 Tech Stack</h2>